help-me-mom/ng-mocks/README.md

 * [vm](https://www.npmjs.com/package/vm-browserify)
 * [zlib](https://www.npmjs.com/package/browserify-zlib)

-The plugin uses [detective](https://github.com/substack/node-detective) and [browser-resolve](https://github.com/defunctzombie/node-browser-resolve) from the [browserify](https://github.com/substack/node-browserify) tool chain to traverse the dependency tree and load the source code from node_modules.
+The plugin uses [browser-resolve](https://github.com/defunctzombie/node-browser-resolve) from the [browserify](https://github.com/substack/node-browserify) tool chain to load the source code from node_modules.

-Note: automatic bundling will only be performed if `compilerOptions.module` is set to `"commonjs"`, and there are importstatements in the Typescript source code.
+Note: automatic bundling will only be performed if `compilerOptions.module` is set to `"commonjs"`, and there are import statements in the Typescript source code.

 ## Importing stylesheets and bundling for production